 With more than 16,300 students, the University of Hull plans to offer on-demand video to all of its learners in a phased roll-out of Panopto.
-This will include recorded lectures, flipped classroom videos, video feedback on student work from academics and the ability for students to submit their own video assignments.
+This will enable academics to choose to record lectures, produce flipped classroom videos or produce video feedback on student work and enable students to submit their own video assignments.

 Panopto has been awarded a five-year contract by the university following a comprehensive tender process during which responses from three different video platform providers were reviewed.

 “As an institution, we aim to put students at the heart of everything we do,” said Chris Turnock, Head of Technology Enhanced Learning at the University of Hull.
 “To support this goal, we wanted to select a video solution that would have the greatest impact on the student learning experience.
 Having fully assessed the capabilities of several products during our formal tender process, Panopto was the clear choice based on its ease of use and integration with our Canvas virtual learning environment.”